neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 When writing a use case, you may encounter widgets that require you to keep changing state outside the widget.
 This state usually comes in one of two forms:
 - **Immutable state**: Often passed as a pair of a `value` and `onValueChanged` callback into the widget.
-  - Example types are:
+  - Example types include:
     [`int`](https://api.flutter.dev/flutter/dart-core/int-class.html),
     [`String`](https://api.flutter.dev/flutter/dart-core/String-class.html),
     [`Color`](https://api.flutter.dev/flutter/dart-ui/Color-class.html),
-    or a custom data classes.
+    and custom data classes.
-- **Mutable state**: Often a controller or another object that has its own lifecycle and needs to be created and disposed of.
+- **Mutable state**: Often a controller or another object that has its own lifecycle and needs creation and disposal.
-  - Example types are:
+  - Example types include:
     [`ScrollController`](https://api.flutter.dev/flutter/widgets/ScrollController-class.html),
     [`TextEditingController`](https://api.flutter.dev/flutter/widgets/TextEditingController-class.html),
     [`FocusNode`](https://api.flutter.dev/flutter/widgets/FocusNode-class.html),
-    or other objects that mange their own state.
+    and other objects that manage their own state.

-A naive way to keep this state is to wrap your returned use case widget in a [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) and manage the state there.
+You could wrap your returned use case widget in a [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) and manage the state within it.
-However, this approach requires a lot of boilerplate code.
+However, this approach requires significant boilerplate code.
 *Do not do this!*

 Instead, Werkbank provides better alternatives to keep state in your use case: